trevorhanus/tslint-config/README.md

 ```
 this tells tslint to grab the `tslint.json` file at `./node_modules/tslint-config-gravity`

-run the linter

-(need to have tslint, and typescript installed globally)
+ make sure you have tslint and typescript installed globally

 ```bash
 $ npm install -g tslint typescript
 ```

-then, run this command
+now run the linter

 ```bash
 $ tslint --project ./tsconfig.json
 ```

 ## strictNullChecks

 The `strict-type-predicates` tslint rule requires that your tsconfig.json file has the `strictNullChecks` prop set to true.
 To do this, make sure your tsconfig.json file has the following prop.
-(Here)[https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html] is some more info on this.
+[Here](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html) is some more info on this.
 ```json
 {
     "compilerOptions": {